-That might mean being able to get a look at where they are in your house whenever you like, or it could mean getting a bit of insight into where exactly they roam when they get set loose in the neighbourhood.
+Keeping track of your pet or pets with the help of some connected tech might mean being able to get a look at where they are in your house whenever you like, or it could mean getting a bit of insight into where exactly they roam when they get set loose in the neighbourhood.
+Alternatively, it could be a great way of working out just who on the street is giving them the extra dinner that's proving so troublesome to your vet.

 Attaching easily to a collar, and with a version specifically for cats also available, Tractive's GPS tracker is second to none when it comes to monitoring your pets.
 You can geofence areas to be notified if they get out of them, and keep track of their exercise and health, too.